PurpleBooth/alfred-emoji-snippet-pack/README.md

     be built (When this was written that was Emoji 13.0)
   - Less repeating emoji
   - More descriptive names
+  - Prefix and suffix is done with configuration meaning it's easy to change in Alfred

 Mostly these are just personal taste and the original project was a great inspiration.